 Thomas Webb and Co., Stourbridge,

 iridized.
-Its style and appearance was imitative of ancient Roman glass that had a metallic, incandescent
+Its style and appearance imitated ancient Roman glass that had a metallic, incandescent sheen.

-sheen.
-Revi in his classic text "Nineteenth Century Glass" quotes from an English trade journal dated
+Revi in his classic text "Nineteenth Century Glass" quotes an English trade journal dated August 29,

 "the following commentary by Her Majesty, Queen